 To learn more about our how the Calibrations are performed you can check our Geek Squad page herefor that service.

-For all you visual learners, here is a video of a TV calibration performed by ISF-Certified Geek Squad Installers, you can view the video below:
+For all you visual learners, here is a video of a TV calibration performed by a ISF-Certified Geek Squad Installer: